NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 connection.myAccount = accounts[myAccountIndex];
 ```

-Note that we first get the `myAccountIndex` from the network config, which is part of the `NetworkConnection` object, and then validate that the index is valid.
+Note that we first get `myAccountIndex` from the network config, which is part of the `NetworkConnection` object, and then validate that the index is valid.

 If it isn't, we throw a `HardhatPluginError`, which you can import from `hardhat/plugins`.
 This custom error type takes the plugin id, as defined in your plugin object, a message, and an optional `cause` error.
 Make sure to throw this type of errors from your plugin, so that Hardhat's user interface can display them in a nice way.
 You can also subclass `HardhatPluginError`, and it will still work.

-Finally, we if the `myAccountIndex` is valid, we use it to set the `myAccount` property of the `NetworkConnection` object.
+Finally, if `myAccountIndex` is valid, we use it to set the `myAccount` property of the `NetworkConnection` object.

 You can try it out by updating the example project's config, and running the